-It can be worrying and scary when your child is having difficulty reading.
-Often a child will feel stressed and anxious and may exhibit behavioural issues in reaction to low self esteem.
+It can be worrying and scary when your child is having difficulty learning to read.
+Often a child will feel stressed and anxious and may begin to behave badly in reaction to low self esteem.

-If you would like to talk to us about assessing your child for visual stress please send us an email or send us a message on Facebook.
+If you would like to talk to us about how we can help, please phone 0118 958 5950, send us an email or a message on Facebook.

 Frequently asked questions

-What are the signs my child might be suffering from visual stress?
+What are the signs my child might be suffering from visual problems?

 What are the signs my child might have dyslexia?

 The most obvious sign of dyslexia is slow reading progress.
 Other signs include visual symptoms, difficulty with learning phonics, poor spelling, memory difficulties and slow processing.
 Extra teaching may be making only a very small difference.

 How can I help my child with reading?